Dave Christian: Post career

 Christian was named head coach and general manager of the United States Hockey League Fargo-Moorhead Ice Sharks near the end of the 1997–98 season and held the positions through the 1999–2000 season.

 Family

 Christian comes from a family of hockey players.
 His father Bill and uncle Roger were members of the 1960 U.S. Olympic Hockey Team that won the gold medal.
 Another uncle, Gordon, was a member of the 1956 U.S. Olympic Hockey Team that won the silver medal.
 Bill and Roger, along with Hal Bakke, were the founders of the Christian Brothers Hockey Company based in Warroad, which until 2009, made hockey sticks.
-His nephew, Brock Nelson, currently plays for the New York Islanders.
+His nephew, Brock Nelson, currently plays for the Colorado Avalanche.